Tim Horton (American football): Air Force (2nd stint)

-Horton played wide receiver and returned punts during his career at Arkansas from 1986 to 1989.
-He was a four time letterwinner, and three-year starter.
-As a senior, Horton was a team captain and earned second-team All-Southwest Conference honors.
-He helped lead the Razorbacks to four straight bowl appearances and back-to-back SWC titles (1988-1989).

-Horton was a two time all-state running back while attending Conway High School in Conway, Arkansas.
-He was inducted to the Conway High School Wampus Cat Hall of Fame in 2019, and the Arkansas Sports Hall of Fame in 2021.

 Personal life

-Horton's father, Harold Horton is a former Razorback player and assistant coach, and won two NAIA national championships as the head coach at Central Arkansas.
+Horton's father, Harold Horton is a former Razorback player and assistant coach, and won two NAIA national championships (1984, 1985) as the head coach at Central Arkansas from 1982 to 1989.
 He also served as an administrator for the Razorback Foundation.

-Horton and his wife, Lauren, are the parents of a daughter, Caroline, and a son, Jackson.
-He earned his bachelor's degree is marketing management.
+Tim Horton and his wife, Lauren, are the parents of a daughter, Caroline, and a son, Jackson.
+He earned his bachelor's degree in marketing management.

 Horton authored a book titled, Complete Running Back.